-If there’s a better price somewhere else, Honey will notify you.
+If you’re looking at a product and there’s a better price available from somewhere else, Honey will notify you.
 Likewise, if there’s a coupon code available, Honey will apply it.
 If you’re looking to save some cash, Honey can seem like a great deal.

 But, of course, that’s where your suspicions might come into play.
 Honey is an extension for your browser, which gives it some major power and permissions over what’s on your display.
 Extensions can access things like your browsing history, login information, and more.